mdarm/hyperspectral-image-clustering/README.md

 ## Overview

 This project deals with the processing of Hyperspectral Images (HSI), particularly focusing on the “Salinas” HSI.
-This HSI captures the Salinas valley located in California, USA.
-The captured HSI has a spatial resolution of 150x150 and includes 204 spectral bands, ranging from 0.2µm – 2.4µm.
+This HSI captures the Salinas valley located in California and has a spatial resolution of 150x150, and includes 204 spectral bands, ranging from 0.2µm – 2.4µm.
 The spatial resolution stands at 3.7m, categorising the HSI as a 150x150x204 cube.

-This dataset is composed of 22,500 sample pixels derived from eight ground-truth classes.
+The dataset as a whole is composed of 22,500 sample pixels derived from eight ground-truth classes.
 These classes include “Corn,” two variants of “Broccoli,” “Grapes,” and four distinct types of “Lettuce.”
 Each class is represented by different colors in the accompanied figure.
-It's worth noting that there's no ground truth information for the pixels colored in dark blue.
+No ground truth information for the pixels colored in dark blue.

 **Objective:** The core aim is to identify homogeneous regions within the Salinas HSI.
 Only pixels with a nonzero class label are utilised in this endeavour.
 The data used can be located in the [Salinas_Data.mat](dataset/Salinas_Data.mat) file which houses:
 - A 150x150x204 three-dimensional matrix titled “Salinas_Image” (the Salinas hypercube).